NMPC27/tpg-tetris-ia_equipa_6-main/README.md

-# ia-tetris
-Projecto de Inteligência Artificial 2021 - Tetris

-## How to install

-Make sure you are running Python 3.7 or higher

-`$ pip install -r requirements.txt`

-*Tip: you might want to create a virtualenv first*

-## How to play

-open 3 terminals:

-`$ python3 server.py`

-`$ python3 viewer.py`

-`$ python3 client.py`

-to play using the sample client make sure the client pygame window has focus

-### Keys

-Directions: arrows

-## Debug Installation

-Make sure pygame is properly installed:

-python -m pygame.examples.aliens

-# Tested on:
-- OSX Big Sur 11.6
+# IA-Tetris

+Autonomous Agent for Tetris – Artificial Intelligence Project 2021/2022

+Developed by:

+- Nuno Cunha (98124)
+- Bernardo Kaluza (97521)
+- Pedro Lima (97860)
+- Diogo Gomes
+- Luís Seabra Lopes

+## Demo

+Check out the demo video here: https://www.youtube.com/watch?v=2Kd3KGwfX5Y

+## Project Overview

+This project implements an autonomous agent capable of playing Tetris.
+It was developed as part of the Artificial Intelligence course (2021/2022).

+The system is divided into three components:

+- Server – runs the game logic.
+- Viewer – visualizes the game in real-time.
+- Client – controls the Tetris agent or allows human play.

+The AI agent makes decisions by simulating possible moves, evaluating game states, and selecting the optimal sequence of actions.

+## AI Agent Architecture
+### Piece Detection

+- Detects the current piece (state['piece']) using a dictionary that maps spawn positions to the corresponding shapes and rotations.
+- Returns a Shape object and its rotation index.

+### Simulation

+- Calculates all possible positions for the current piece.
+- Assigns a score to each possible move.
+- Returns the move with the highest score.

+### GenerateInputs

+- Simulates placing a copy of the piece in a target position.
+- Returns the required key sequence and final position.

+### Move Class

+- Calculates scores for all potential positions.
+- Scoring is based on game state features (e.g., holes, height, completed lines).
+- Weights were tuned via trial-and-error for performance across multiple seeds.

+## Installation

+Make sure you are running Python 3.7+.

+    $ pip install -r requirements.txt

+Tip: It’s recommended to use a virtual environment.

+## How to Play

+Open 3 terminals and run:

+    $ python3 server.py
+    $ python3 viewer.py
+    $ python3 client.py

+- If you want to play manually, use the arrow keys in the Pygame client window.
+- If you let the AI agent run, it will automatically play the game.

+## Controls

+- Left / Right arrows → Move piece
+- Up arrow → Rotate
+- Down arrow → Soft drop

+## Debugging

+Check if pygame is correctly installed:

+    $ python -m pygame.examples.aliens

+## Tested On

+macOS Big Sur 11.6